leifan8440/minibot-wow/README.md

 info = {
   -- string: The request URL.
   Url = "https://www.microsoft.com/",
-  -- string: The request method, can be "GET", "POST", "PUT" or "DELETE".
+  -- [OPTIONAL] string: The request method, can be "GET", "POST", "PUT" or "DELETE".
   Method = "POST",
-  -- string: The additional request headers.
+  -- [OPTIONAL] string: The additional request headers.
   Headers = "Content-Type: application/json\r\nX-Custom: test",
-  -- string: The request body, only used Method is "POST" or "PUT".
+  -- [OPTIONAL] string: The request body, only used Method is "POST" or "PUT".
   Body = "{\"test\": 123}",
-  -- string: The pinned HTTPs server certificate as a protection for packet sniffing.
+  -- [OPTIONAL] string: The pinned HTTPs server certificate as a protection for packet sniffing.
 If provided, the server certificate must match it or the HTTP request would fail with status "INVALID_CERTIFICATE".
-  Certificate = "PINNED CERTIFICATE"
+  Certificate = "PINNED CERTIFICATE",
+  -- [OPTIONAL] function: The callback function when the status of the request is updated.
+  Callback = function(request, status) ... end,
 }
 -- The HTTP request ID if sent successfully, for querying HTTP response later. request = "abc123"